GaMicNa/GaMicNa/_pages/cv.md

 testing, and data analysis.
 Numerical methods.
 - **Soft Skills:**
   - Interest in learning new knowledge and self-learning.
-  - Adaptability and perseverance.
+  - Resilience and flexibility in dynamic environments.
-  - Proactive.
-  - Analytical Abilities.
+  - Analytical mindset and problem-solving acumen.
-  - Critical thinking.